chhetriaditya10/tracknest/README.md

-## 💸 SpenSyd v2 – Smart Expense Tracker
+## 💸 TrackNest v2 – Smart Expense Tracker

 **TrackNest** is a modern web application built to help users track their spending and income efficiently.
 Now powered by a **smart AI assistant**, SpenSyd goes beyond simple tracking—it analyzes your financial data to give you instant insights.
 With a clean UI, secure authentication, and intuitive categorization, SpenSyd gives you the control to manage your finances with confidence.